Page Content

 Employer Sponsorship/Reimbursement

-Working professionals can consult with their employers to see if there are any schemes or internal services in place that will help them pay for their advanced education.
-Some companies pay for the Master’s Degree in full or in part, but they may require some job commitment.
+Working professionals can consult with their employers to see if any schemes or internal services will help them pay for their advanced education.
+Some companies pay for the Master’s Degree in whole or part, but they may require some job commitment.

 Federal Loans